department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/exposure-to-hazardous-materials/agent-orange.md

 - Call the Agent Orange Help Line at 1-800-749-8387 **or**
 - Send an email to GW/AOHelpline@vba.va.gov

-Please be ready to give us your name, email address, telephone number, and VA file number or Social Security number.
+**Note:** Please be ready to give us your name, email address, telephone number, and VA file number or Social Security number.

 If you'd like to know the monthly payment rate you may receive, you can view our rate tables. <br>
 [See the Veterans Compensation Benefits Rate Tables](https://www.benefits.va.gov/COMPENSATION/resources_comp01.asp).